Scaffold-Based Multi-Objective Drug Candidate Optimization: Methods

 \subsection{Objectives}

 Desirable ranges for a molecule's properties depend on the application.
 The desirability function in ScaMARS is flexible enough to account for user choice in which properties to use, as well as custom formulae for calculation and normalization of properties.
-This work follows the ranges for assessments of absorption, distribution, metabolism, and excretion (ADME) used in SwissADME \cite{SwissADME} and summarised in Appendix A. Whether the function seeks to linearly minimize or maximize the property that falls within the range was determined through trends of each property.
+This work follows the ranges for assessments of absorption, distribution, metabolism, and excretion (ADME) used in SwissADME \cite{SwissADME} and summarised in Table \ref{objtable}.
+Whether the function seeks to linearly minimize or maximize the property that falls within the range was determined through trends of each property.
 Including the original GSK3$\beta$, JNK3, QED, and SA, proposed objectives for ScaMARS to optimize included: Calculated Partition Coefficient (cLogP), Number of Rotatable Bonds (nRotat), Fraction of scp$^3$ hybridized carbons (fCsp3), Molecular Weight (MW), Topological Polar Surface Area (TPSA), and Tanimoto similarity to the starting scaffold. \cite{QED,SynthAccess}

-The default desirability function is a Derringer function for the additive mean of all normalized properties as follows: \((\sum_{i=1}^{n}d_{i}Y_{i})/n\) where $n$ is the number of properties and $d_{i}$ is the weight given to the normalized property $Y_{i}$.
+The default desirability function is a Derringer function for the additive mean of all normalized properties as follows:

+where $n$ is the number of properties and $d_{i}$ is the weight given to the normalized property $Y_{i}$.
 Each $Y_{i}$ was normalized with different user-defined functions according to the SwissADME property ranges and whether the value must be maximized or minimized.
-Most were a linear function between the maximum and minimum which defaults to 0 for values outside the SwissADME range.
+Most were a linear function between the maximum and minimum which defaults to 0 for values outside the given range.
 For this application, all property weights were kept at 1.
-The full equation for all ten properties would therefore be an average of raw values, normalized score, and conditionals such as QED, SA, and cLogP respectively: \(\frac{1}{10}\sum{objectives}\).
-A geometric mean was also implemented as an alternative: \((\prod_{i=1}^{n}d_{i}Y_{i})^{1/n}\) To mitigate unintended effects on the model, a hybrid of both additive and geometric was added where the model resorts to comparing the additive mean when no molecules in the new generation show an increase in the geometric.
-Linear normalization used a form already present in MARS, $\frac{max-x}{max-min}$, which would invert the property for minimization.
-Those that instead needed maximization were inherently on a scale of 0 to 1.
-Values beyond the extremes caused $Y_{i}$ to be set at 0, as that would imply toxicity or ineffectiveness.
+The full equation for all ten properties would therefore be an average of raw values, normalized score, and conditionals such as QED, SA, and cLogP respectively, outlined in Table 1.